CCMU Performance on NCBAHM™(NCCAOM) Board Exams (2021–2024)

-The following tables present first-time pass rates for Colorado Chinese Medicine University (CCMU) students on the NCBAHM™(formerly known as NCCAOM) (National Certification Board for Acupuncture and Herbal Medicine) board exams, compared with national averages.
+The following tables present first-time pass rates for Colorado Chinese Medicine University (CCMU) students on the NCBAHM™ board exams, compared with national averages.
 These official figures are published by NCBAHM™(formerly known as NCCAOM) and reflect candidate performance in the core licensure exam areas.

 | Year | CCMU | National Average |